michaelarnesonint/ApacheSIS_GIGS_Validation/README.md

 2100 - Predefined Geodetic Parameter Library - 100%

-2200 - Predefined Geodetic Data Objects - 100% done, some test case failures (mostly due to different aliases and some 2208 test case failures)
+2200 - Predefined Geodetic Data Objects - almost done, just have to due full completeness test of 2210 vertical CRS
+- some test case failures (mostly due to different aliases and some 2208 test case failures)
 - Need some clarification about how to fill out N/A sections on gigs.iogp.org website
--

 3100 - User-Defined Geodetic Parameter Library - 100%

 3200 - User-Defined Geodetic Data Objects - in progress